At this time George Boulton owned

 1928 John and Nancy Goss take over the running of the Coke and Gas

-1936 Barry Deaves inherited Blacksmiths with the three blacksmiths
+1936 Barrie Deaves inherited Blacksmiths with the three blacksmiths

-1939 Barry Deaves takes over the liquidation of the Gas and Coke
+1939 Barr Deaves takes over the liquidation of the Gas and Coke

 1959 Barry Deaves sold land to Dr J Wallace

 1959 - 1966 Archie Hartridge owner of the Eight Bells